PostHog/posthog.com/contents/handbook/people/robbie.md

 To work around this, we store aggregated user data in Postgres.
 This way we can change individual rows without impacting performance.
 For example, we store person properties like the initial URL in Postgres. e.g. you might have this event sets the initial URL, but this later event need to have that person properties

-Postgres increases our processing and length of our pipleine queue, ultimately increasing our costs.
+Postgres increases our processing and length of our pipeline queue, ultimately increasing our costs.

 Why is it expensive to process profile